nikitos1550/hi3519v101_go/README.md

 Software can't be run in an abstract, it can run only on some specified hardware.
 There are number of supported hadwares (more you can read in corresponding [readme file](./boards)).
-Exact hardware profile you are working with is setuped in you `Makefile.user.params`
+Exact hardware profile you are working with is setuped in you `Makefile.user.params` Each hardware profile will require it's own kernel and rootfs build.

 ```make
 ...